 Similarly, in Dynamics Research Corp. v.
-Analytic Sciences Corp., the court scrutinized the non-disclosure agreement signed by the defendant and found insufficient reasonable secrecy precautions.106 In this case, the alleged trade secret was a business method for providing information and advice, primarily to government agencies, regarding the inertial guidance and navigation systems of various missiles.107 The defendant, a highly accomplished inertial guidance engineer, left the plaintiff's employ to work for a competitor.108 The court determined that the confidentiality agreement, signed by the defendant at the time of his initial hiring, did not "put [him] on notice, either when he signed it or at any time thereafter, that the obvious notions with which he was working were trade secrets.2109 Nor did the employer use other means to "bring home to [the defendant] or any other employee" that this information service for inertial guidance systems was considered a trade secret.110
+Analytic Sciences Corp., the court scrutinized the non-disclosure agreement signed by the defendant and found insufficient reasonable secrecy precautions.106 In this case, the alleged trade secret was a business method for providing information and advice, primarily to government agencies, regarding the inertial guidance and navigation systems of various missiles.107 The defendant, a highly accomplished inertial guidance engineer, left the plaintiff's employ to work for a competitor.108 The court determined that the confidentiality agreement, signed by the defendant at the time of his initial hiring, did not "put [him] on notice, either when he signed it or at any time thereafter, that the obvious notions with which he was working were trade secrets.109 Nor did the employee" that this information service for inertial guidance systems was considered a trade secret.110